Govind-Patwal/Kickstarter_Campaign_Analysis/README.md

 ## Analysis and Challenges

 ### Past Analysis
-The analysis that I shared with her earlier showed that the category **Theatre** was the most frequent campaign in Kickstarters (almost 2 times as frequent as the 2nd most frequent item **Music**).
+The analysis that I shared with her earlier showed that the category **Theatre** was the most frequent campaign in Kickstarters (almost 2 times as frequent as the 2nd most frequent category **Music**).

-We also discovered that within the category **Theater**, the most popular subcategory was **Plays** (almost 9 times more popular than the 2 other subcategories **Muscial and Spaces**).
+We also discovered that within the category **Theater**, the most popular subcategory was **Plays** (almost 9 times more popular than the 2 other subcategories **Muscial** and **Spaces**).

-Furthermore, descriptive stastics of Successful and Failed U.S. kickstarters revaled that the mean of each distribution was around the 3rd quartile, so the data followed similar distributions in each subset.
+Furthermore, descriptive stastics of *Successful and Failed U.S. kickstarters* revaled that the mean of each distribution was around the 3rd quartile, so the data followed similar distributions in each subset.

 Based on her interest in researching musicals in Great Britain for a future project, I created a **Box and Whiskers Plot** for her.
 It showed us that the mean of the campaign goal is approx. £4,000.
 This is outside of the range of outliers for the pledged amounts, so Louise should probably try to get her play produced for less than £4,000.
-Half of the campaign goals are less than £2,000, which is just over the 3rd quartile for amounts pledged. ***So £2,000 might be a better campaign goal to consider***.
+Half of the campaign goals are less than £2,000, which is just over the 3rd quartile for amounts pledged. ***So £2,000 might be a better campaign goal to consider*** for her future Great Britain campaigns.

 ### New Analysis (for Challange 1)
 I then decided to give her further insights by digging deeper and performing an analysis based on two important factors